Arvon Presbyterian Church

 On June 9, 2009, at a Special Called Meeting, the Arvon Session voted to begin the rebuilding process.

-By August 1, 2009, the damaged portion of the building had been removed, and the reconstruction phase begain in April 2919.
+By August 1, 2009, the damaged portion of the building had been removed, and the reconstruction phase began in April 2010

 Copyright (c) 2009 Christ Presbyterian Parish.
 Web Template Designed by Free CSS Templates